Christo-IV/raamistik/README.md

 define('DB_PASS', 'pass');
 define('DB_NAME', 'dbname');
 ```
-Start the Apache and MySQL services with the XAMPP control panel
+Start the Apache and MySQL services with the XAMPP control panel.

-Going to `DB_HOST`/`PROJECT_NAME`/pages in your browser should now show a simple black and gray webpage with one heading and paragraph.
+Going to `DB_HOST`/`PROJECT_NAME`/pages in your browser should now show a simple gray and black webpage with one
+heading and paragraph.

+## File Structure

+The project is divided into two main folders: `app/` and `public/`.

+### Important files

+- `public/index.php` - The source file where all the code is initiated.
+When writing relative paths in code, then
+  take into account that the path starts from this file.
+- `app/bootstrap.php` - File for dependencies.
+- `app/config/constants.php` - Variables that never change throughout the code.
+Values need to be manually set.
+- `app/libs/Core.php` - Responsible for retrieving and cleaning up the URL.

 ## Authors